mcupak/beacon-of-beacons/README.md

     mvn wildfly:deploy

 After deployment, the application will be running on <http://localhost:8080/>.
-Note that bob needs access to a database through a JTA datasource (`java:/jboss/datasources/bob`).
-Make sure you have the required datasource on your application server or change the configuration in `persistence.xml`.

 To undeploy BoB when you're done, run: